bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 </div>

 After installing a single-click app, store owners and authorized users *load* the app by clicking the app's icon in the control panel.
 Store owners can also *uninstall* your app and *remove users* they've authorized to use it.
-Each of these events triggers a `GET` request (or "callback") from BigCommerce to your app's callback URL configured in [DevTools](https://devtools.bigcommerce.com/my/apps).
+Each of these events triggers a `GET` request (or "callback") from BigCommerce to your app's callback URL configured in the [Developer Portal](https://devtools.bigcommerce.com/my/apps).
 This article describes how your app should handle each callback and explains how to [verify the `signed_payload`](#verifying-the-signed-payload) and [identify users](#identifying-users).

 ## Overview